pypa/build/docs/index.rst

 build
 *****

-A simple, correct Python build frontend.
+A simple, correct Python packaging build frontend.

-build implements handling for pyproject.toml-based builds, invoking build-backend hooks as appropriate to build a distribution package.
+build manages pyproject.toml-based builds, invoking build-backend hooks as appropriate to build a distribution package.
 It is a simple build tool and does not perform any dependency management.